renaudrenaud/raspi_zero2_monitoring/README.md

 # raspi_zero2_monitoring

-A project to show how to manage computer monitoring with the little Raspberry Pi Zero 2.
+A project to show how to manage "computer monitoring" with the little Raspberry Pi Zero 2.
+We want to use Postgres (PG) and Grafana to show some information like CPU Temperature and others things in a beautiful Grafana Dashboard.

+It's a kind of POC to check if the little Pi Zero 2 from the fundation has enough power to do the task.

 ## Tools